 Design & Connectivity

-Finally, Connectivity options include DisplayPort 1.2, HDMI 2.0, USB (DP 1.2 Alt Mode, 65W PD), a quad-USB 3.0 hub, a headphone jack and dual 5W integrated speakers.
+Finally, Connectivity options include DisplayPort 1.4, two HDMI 2.0 ports, USB (DP Alt Mode, 65W PD), a dual-USB 3.0 hub and a headphone jack.

 Alternatives

-- LG 35WN75C / LG 35BN75C – A 35″ 3440x 100Hz curved VA monitor, but no wide color gamut support.
+- LG 35WN75C / LG 35BN75C – A 35″ 3440x 100Hz curved VA monitor.
 USB-C with DP Alt Mode and 94W PD is supported.

 - LG 34WP75C – A 34″ 3440×1440 160Hz curved VA monitor with USB-C (65W PD) and standard sRGB color gamut.